pkp/pkp-docs/help-guide/en/help-guide.md

 ## 3. Posting to the Forum

 It is important to note that support on the PKP Community Forum is provided for free by PKP staff and community members.
 PKP staff are particularly active on the forum, however, it should be noted that PKP staff are a small team and need to balance time spent answering questions on the Forum with other work developing and maintaining our free and open source software and other services.
 We cannot guarantee that every question will be answered or that every issue is resolved.
-As such, we ask that users of the forum have appropriate levels of patience and reasonable expectations, and abide by forum guidelines [https://forum.pkp.sfu.ca/t/forum-guidelines-and-code-of-conduct/37] when posing questions on the forum.
+As such, we ask that users of the forum have appropriate levels of patience and reasonable expectations, and abide by [forum guidelines](https://forum.pkp.sfu.ca/t/forum-guidelines-and-code-of-conduct/37) when posing questions on the forum.

 ### Forum etiquette and approach

 It is considered good etiquette to first search the forum for answers to the problem you are facing, as users may have encountered and resolved the same, or similar, issue.
-More information on searching the forum can be found on ___ section.
+More information on searching the forum can be found in the above [search](#searching-the-forum-for-a-solution) section.

 Please bear in mind that you should limit your posts to one question only (if you have multiple questions, please remember to create separate forum posts, as per forum [guidelines](https://forum.pkp.sfu.ca/t/forum-guidelines-and-code-of-conduct/37#keep-the-forum-tidy-7)).